 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-The College Choir sings two services of Choral Evensong each week and regularly performs at additional services, special events and concerts in Cambridge, the UK and abroad.
-Recently, the Choir has given well-received performances of Bach’s St John Passion, Handel’s Dixit Dominus and Rossini’s Petite Messe Solennelle; and recorded broadcasts for BBC TV and Radios 2, 3 and 4.
-Praised by The Times for their ‘energy, verve, immaculate tuning and beguiling tone’, Jesus Choral Scholars enjoy an exciting schedule of European and long-haul travel and in March 2013 took part in a pioneering educational project working with children’s choirs in the slums of Mumbai.
+The College Choir sings two services of Choral Evensong each week and regularly performs at College feasts, additional services and concerts throughout the United Kingdom and abroad.
+Recently, the Choir has given critically acclaimed performances of Bach’s St John Passion, Handel’s Dixit Dominus and Rossini’s Petite Messe Solennelle; participated in the BBC Proms as part of the University’s 800th anniversary celebrations; and recorded broadcasts for BBC TV and Radios 2, 3 and 4.
+The Choir also has a rapidly expanding discography.
+Praised by The Times for their 'energy, verve, immaculate tuning and beguiling tone', Jesus Choral Scholars enjoy an exciting schedule of European and long-haul travel: the Choir has given recent concerts in Hong Kong and China and will performed in the National Arts Festival of South Africa in July 2018.

-The Combined Choirs, an ensemble of nearly fifty singers, come together for occasional services, concerts, recordings and tours.
-Recent projects have included Britten’s War Requiem in King’s College Chapel under David Hill; two Christmas Celebration concerts with the Royal Philharmonic Orchestra, directed by John Rutter; Britten’s St Nicolas with Britten Sinfonia; Fauré’s Requiem and works by Poulenc and Rodney Bennett, also with Britten Sinfonia; Bach’s St Matthew Passion in St Edmundsbury Cathedral, Monteverdi’s Vespers with His Majestys Sagbutts and Cornetts, and Handel’s Messiah with Britten Sinfonia, all under Mark Williams.
-In December 2010 the Combined Choirs toured together for the first time in several years, performing in a variety of venues along the East Coast of the United States of America, and featuring on television stations including BBC1, ITV, CNN and ABC, and on BBC Radio 5 Live.
-They then toured Germany together in July 2012, performing in Arnstadt and Leipzig amongst other places, and visited the West Coast of the USA in December 2012 where performances in Seattle, Portland, Oakland and San Francisco were greeted with standing ovations.
+Occasionally, the College and Chapel Choirs join together for services and concerts, forming an ensemble of nearly fifty singers, known as the Combined Choirs.
+Recent projects have included Mahler’s Third Symphony in King’s College Chapel under Paul Daniel; two Christmas Celebration concerts with the Royal Philharmonic Orchestra, directed by John Rutter; Britten’s St Nicolas with Britten Sinfonia; Fauré’s Requiem and works by Poulenc and Rodney Bennett, also with Britten Sinfonia; Bach’s St Matthew Passion in St Edmundsbury Cathedral, Monteverdi’s Vespers with His Majestys Sagbutts and Cornetts, and Haydn’s 'Nelson' Mass with the Saraband Consort.
+The combined choirs toured Germany together in July 2012, performing in Arnstadt, Bad Langensalza, Halle and Leipzig.
+In December 2012 they undertook a tour of the west coast of the United States of America, performing in Seattle, Portland, Oakland and San Francisco, in July 2015 appeared together in Lille, France and in December 2016 they travelled to Italy.